 How Much Can You Earn Putting Your Home on Airbnb?

-Earnings on Airbnb will vary quite a lot depending on your home or apartment’s location, as well as the amount of space you rent out and amenities that are provided.
-There also are taxes and fees associated with renting your home out—for example, in the US, you may only rent your home out for 14 days before needing to pay taxes on rental income.
+How much you earn putting your home on Airbnb will vary quite a lot depending on your house or apartment’s location, as well as the amount of space you rent out and amenities that are provided.
+There also are taxes and fees associated with renting your home out—for example, in the US, you may only rent it out for 14 days before needing to pay taxes on rental income.
 There also are service fees to consider for both Airbnb and Vrbo, and you’re strongly recommended to look into additional insurance.

 When budgeting, consider the following as well:

 - Apartment vs. house: Houses typically earn more on Airbnb, especially when listing your entire home for rent while you are traveling.
 However, if you have an apartment in a major city or metropolitan area, you may earn more by renting out the space compared to a traditional home in a smaller town.

 - Urban, suburban, or rural area: The larger the city, the closer guests are to shopping, dining, transportation, points of interest—Airbnb will give you an estimate of standard pricing wherever you list your space, but know that you can expect to charge higher prices and see more interest in your space if you’re in a more densely-populated area.

 - Tourist area vs. off-the-beaten-path: Even if you’re not in a city, your area may still be popular for tourists, particularly during certain seasons or special events.
 If you’re in a beach town, you’ll likely see more interest than if you were more inland.
 If there’s a major event happening close to you—for example a marathon or a festival—you can change your pricing based on demand for available spaces.

 Before doing anything else, look up all of the fees and costs associated with putting your home on Airbnb.
 Be extremely conservative with estimating how much you might earn as well!